nepalmypride/crunch-fitness/cr-db/README.md

 1. Fork the repo into a private repo.
 2. Create a virtualenv for this project and install the cr-api and cr-db packages into your environment.
-3. Modify the cr-api package to complete the task, the code is commented with task items.
+3. Modify the cr-db package to complete the task, the code is commented with task items.
 4. Let us know when you have finished.

 Deliverable